 The Urgency of Intersectionality – Ted Talk by Kimberlé Crenshaw

 If you’re looking for an inspirational resource that will connect emotionally to your team, then you might want to check Kimberlé Crenshaw’s Ted Talk, The Urgency of Intersectionality.
 Here, she boldly describes the reality of race and gender bias, underlining the lack of representation of violence against African-American women.
 Another highlight of this talk is her theory of intersectionality, which seeks to address racial and gender discrimination.
-The talk is only 18 minutes long, which is ideal for your team’s busy schedule.
+Compared to other free gender inclusivity training courses, the talk is only 18 minutes long, which is ideal for your team’s busy schedule.